An Alliant Visa Platinum credit card could help you take control of your finances.

 There are no contribution limits.

 While the child is a minor, funds in a UTMA custodial savings account may be used for educational purposes, or for any purpose that benefits the minor.
-Once a minor reaches the age of 21, generally — depending on the source of the funds — the custodian is required to distribute the funds.
+Once a minor reaches 18-21 years old (depending on state law), the custodian is required to distribute the funds.

 The minimum balance to keep your savings account open is $5.
 To earn interest, you must maintain a daily average minimum balance of $100.
 Alliant interest is paid monthly.

 Want to know more about this product?
 Search our friendly help guide!